AkshayAshok2/AkshayAshok2/README.md

 <p align='left'>
   👀 I’m looking for software engineering and AI/ML new-grad opportunities anywhere in the US<br/>
   🌱 I’m currently learning about computer networks, NLP, and the intersection of AI and neuroscience in my coursework.
-I'm also working with computer vision for emotional inference, NLP for document search and processing, and terabyte-scale data processing for research and other projects!<br/>
+I'm also working with computer vision for emotional inference (research), NLP for document search and processing (startup), and terabyte-scale data processing in AWS (startup)!<br/>
 </p>

 <h2 align='center'>